 John grinned.
 Sherlock was sleeping.

 "We'll get more tomorrow," he assured him.

 "I like you much better than Charles," Sherlock murmured.
-John's lips twitched again – he knew who Charles was, of course; Sherlock had told him ages ago, shortly after they'd gotten together.
+John's lips twitched again – he knew who Charles was, of course; Sherlock had told him ages ago, shortly after they'd become a couple.
 John was fairly certain Sherlock had told him because Mycroft had pressed him to, in the interests of full disclosure, or something like that, as if Mycroft Holmes really should be worried about that.
 It was slightly hypocritical, given Mycroft's own habits regarding the truth.

 "I'm glad," John replied.

 "You make much better tea," Sherlock sighed and John rolled his eyes.
 Well, at least he was good at something.